brandonkunitzer/Backtesting_Frameworks/README.md

 These two projects were created to provide a frameowrk for backtesting trading strategies.
 As long as rules for a strategy can be defined, then it can be backtested using either the vectorized or iterative (event-based) backtesting framework.
 This project was created with the following goals:

 * To enable easy and free backtesting for any trading strategy
-* Graphing results of strategies
+* Displaying results of strategies

 ### Vectorized backtester in action: